bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 export class AppRoutingModule { }
 ```

-The router module takes an array of routes we can generate in a few different ways that will render content in the `router-outlet` directive.
+The router module takes an array of route objects we can use in a few different ways that will render content using the `router-outlet` directive.

 ## Setting Paths to Components